MomsFriendlyDevCo/Mongoosy/README.md

 Pointer schema type
 -------------------
-Pointers are really just one record in Mongoose pointing at another.
+Pointers are really just one Mongo document pointing at another.
-The pointer schema type is really just an ObjectId by default but it doesn't differenciate on storage methods (i.e. it can be an ObjectId but can be easily extended to storing UUIDs or some other item).
+The pointer schema type is actually just an ObjectId by default but it doesn't differenciate on storage methods (i.e. it can be an ObjectId but can be easily extended to storing UUIDs or some other item).

 Schema virtuals are chainable